jjprevite/learning/thinkful.md

 - [ ] Prep course for Data Science Bootcamp

 ## Progress
+#### January 31st, 2018
+- worked for a little on WDF.
+Learned that a "factory function" has a sole purpose of creating an instance of some model
+- now at 64%

 #### January 30th, 2018
 - worked on WDF.
 Currently learning about objects.
 - now at 63%